MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 How you acquire and manage phone numbers differs depending on your PSTN connectivity option.

-- For information about managing phone numbers for Calling Plan, see [Manage phone numbers for Calling Plan](manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md).
+- For information about managing phone numbers for Microsoft Calling Plan, see [Manage phone numbers for Calling Plan](manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md).

-- For information about managing phone numbers with Operator Connect, see [Set up phone numbers with Operator Connect](operator-connect-configure.md#set-up-phone-numbers).
+- For information about managing phone numbers for Operator Connect, see [Set up phone numbers with Operator Connect](operator-connect-configure.md#set-up-phone-numbers).

 - For information about managing phone numbers for Direct Routing, see [Configure the phone number and enable enterprise voice and voicemail](direct-routing-enable-users.md#configure-the-phone-number-and-enable-enterprise-voice-and-voicemail-online).